 The control panel at the spot port to the left of machine #1.
 Photo: Bill Counter - 2013

 The Brenograph on the far left side of the booth.
-"Projects Everything But the Motion Picture" their ads used to say.
+"Projects Everything But the Picture" their ads used to say.
 Photo: Mike Hume - 2017

 A look inside the top lamp.
 Photo: Mike Hume - 2015